lagom/lagom/docs/manual/java/guide/production/ConductRSbt.md

 @[sbt-conductr](code/conductr.sbt)

-sbt-conductr adds several commands to the activator console:
+sbt-conductr adds several commands to the sbt console:

 * `install` to introspect your projects and then load and run them within the sandbox
 * `generateInstallationScript` to produce an installation script to deploy your Lagom system that you can then tailor